nexcess/nexcess-api-docs/CloudAccount.md

   -H 'Accept: application/json'
 ```

-Each entity returned in the [List All Backups](#list-all-backups) payload each has a `file_name` property.
+Each entity returned in the [List All Backups](#list-all-backups) payload has a `file_name` property.
 This is a URL Encoded version of the file name and is safe to use as it is in the DELETE call.
-Append the file name to the backup URL and then call with the DELETE verb.

 DELETing a backup will not return any payload.
 It will however return a 200 OK upon success.